Prospective Student—Information Session & Campus Tour

 Admitted Student—Information Session & Campus Tour

-The Admitted Student program combines a 45-minute information session followed by a 1-hour campus tour.
-The presentation is designed for those who cannot attend an admitted student Welcome Day, but want to experience campus to gain a better understanding for the student experience and academic model at Northeastern.
-The presentation will be hosted by someone from the admissions team as well as a student to share their personal Northeastern journey ?
+The Admitted Student program combines a 1 hour information session followed by a 1.5 hour campus tour.
+The information session and campus tour have been designed for those who cannot attend an Admitted Student Welcome Day but want to visit campus and gain a better understanding of the Northeastern student experience.

 N.U.in—Information Session & Campus Tour for Admitted Students Only